 Speak to an Immigration Attorney Today

 Any B-2 visa applicant should have proper knowledge of the application process and qualifications before applying for their own.
 It can be complicated, however, to know and remember every form of documentation or evidence that must be included within the application.
 Our immigration attorneys have worked with visitor visa applicants for years and can assist you throughout the entire B-2 tourist visa application process.
 We work closely with our clients through the phone or at our office location to help move their application case forward and potentially qualify for a visitor visa.
-Call or contact the immigration attorneys at Johnson & Masumi, PC to request and schedule a free consultation so that you may successfully obtain a B-2 visa.
+Call or contact the immigration attorneys at Johnson & Masumi, PC to request and schedule a consultation so that you may successfully obtain a B-2 visa.